01 Nov 2023

 The approach taken for assurance may reflect the outcome of a dialogue between investors and the board such that the needs of stakeholders are understood and met.

-In 2023, the FRC proposed several changes to the UK Corporate Governance Code (the Code), including new provisions related to audit, risk and internal control.
+Prior to this, in 2023, the Financial Reporting Council (FRC) proposed several changes to the UK Corporate Governance Code (the Code), including new provisions related to audit, risk and internal control.
 Although these changes will not now be made, the audit and risk committee nevertheless has responsibility for overseeing the integrity of narrative reporting, including on sustainability matters, and reviewing any significant reporting judgements.

 Where a company commissions assurance or verification of ESG metrics and other sustainability-related disclosures, this should be reported on in the annual report.
 The TPT Disclosure Framework recommends that the company make certain disclosures about any assurance or verification engagement that it has sought, such as the nature of the engagement and which aspects of the transition plan have been assured or verified.